hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_single_line_drawing_of_a_drone_ag_e2c1b087-cde7-4246-8398-023dd8837d6b-0_1.content.md

 ## Our Wallpaper

-Our website features a stunning wallpaper with a single line drawing of a drone against a background of complementary geometric shapes.
+Our website features a stunning wallpaper with a single line drawing of a drone against a background of Com<wbr>ple<wbr>men<wbr>ta<wbr>ry geometric shapes.
 This wallpaper captures the dynamic and futuristic nature of drone delivery, setting the tone for our exploration of this cutting-edge field.

 ## About Us